2020 Water Fluency Program

 Now in its sixth year, the Water Fluency Program has rotated around the state to increase access to people in different geographies.
-This year we are heading to the southwest for the first time and will be hosting sessions in Durango and Cortez.
-Course curriculum covers topics of statewide relevance while highlighting local examples, so people from across Colorado will benefit from the content.
+This year we are heading to the southwest for the first time and will be hosting sessions virtually and in either Durango or Cortez.
+Program curriculum covers topics of statewide relevance while highlighting local examples, so people from across Colorado will benefit from the content.

 The Water Fluency Program curriculum covers: